gracepbarros/gracepbarros.github.io/README.md

-Hello, my name is Rebeca and I've graduated in Sep/2022 in Computer Studies at Langara College.
+Hello, my name is Grace and I will graduate in Computer Studies at Langara College in 2024.

-Take a look at my [github](https://github.com/rebecapastl) and see some of my repos.
+Take a look at my [github](https://github.com/gracepbarros) and see some of my repos.

 <p>&nbsp;</p>